facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/tab.md

 ## Usage

-A tab can be defined using the generic bock syntax and the name `tab`.
+A tab can be defined using the generic block syntax and the name `tab`.
 Tabs should also specify the tab title in the header.
 Consecutive tabs will automatically be grouped.

 ```text title="Tabs"